jackdesert/breadnbutter/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install breadnbutter

 ## Requirements

-Requires Rails 3.1 or greater, since it uses Engine and Railtie
+* Rails 3.1 or greater, since it uses Engine and Railtie

-Requires RESTful urls.
+* RESTful urls.

-RESTful example:

-    localhost:3000/users/john/entries/how-the-world-goes-round/edit

-(Note how you can tell from the url that *John* is a *user* and he wrote an *Entry* named *how-the-world-goes-round* and that you are in the *edit* action.

-Non RESTful counterexample:

-    localhost:3000/beach-play

-(error: not able to determine model name from url)
+* Each model must have a :name attribute if you want text displayed for it instead of an id

 ## Usage

-On any view that you want breadcrumbs, call
+Wherever you want a breadcrumb, call

     <%= render_breadcrumbs %>